SalahMSwefy/SalahMSwefy/README.md

 # 💫 About Me:
 ## 👋 Hello!
 I'm a Faculty of Engineering, Port Said University student majoring in Computers and Control.<br><br>💻 I'm currently diving into web development, focusing on:<be>
-- Front-End Development using React.
+- Front-end development using React.
 - Expanding my knowledge of databases and back-end technologies <br>like Express (NodeJS)<br><be>
-🌟 I'm passionate about creating intuitive and efficient web applications and always eager to learn and improve.
+## 🌟 I'm passionate about creating intuitive and efficient web applications and always eager to learn and improve.
 Feel free to explore my projects or connect with me!

 ## 🌐 Socials: